vinzdef/chil/README.md

 **C**laimed **H**andoff **I**nbound **L**ink.

-An unauthenticated client hands a file to an authenticated session, brokered by a short-lived single-use token that travels in a URL.
-Getting that URL to the client is your choice and not this library's: a QR code on screen is good way to do so, a link, an SMS.
-A URL is the whole protocol.
+An unauthenticated sender hands a file to an authenticated (or otherwise trusted) session, brokered by a short-lived single-use token that travels in a URL.
+Getting that URL to the sender is your choice and not this library's: a QR code on screen is good way to do so, a link, an SMS.

 Optionally the data can be E2E encrypted.

+Framework-agnostic core, React bindings, no dependencies.

+---

 | Package          | What it is                                  | Runs on                  |
 | ---------------- | ------------------------------------------- | ------------------------ |